programminghistorian/ph-submissions/en/drafts/originals/youtube-scraping-wordfish-r.md

 For example: in a corpus where you already know that your documents are about cats and/or dogs (but not specifically which documents are about which animal), a Wordfish would describe which documents are likely about cats, which are likely about dogs, and how ‘cat-typical’ or ‘dog-typical’ each document is.
 Very ‘catty’ or ‘doggy’ documents would be placed at the far ends of this predicted dimension.
 Documents that are intermediate (because they are partially about cats and partially about dogs, or because they are not about either cats or dogs) would appear towards the center of the predicted dimension.

 These lines of code run the Wordfish algorithm and generate model.
-Note that this script will *crash* at this stage if a Wordfish model cannot be initialized, terminating execution or knitting of the final R Markdown file.
-The loop above, which removes ‘problem comments’, prevents the most common reason a Wordfish model might not be able to be initialized.

 Wordfish operates by making predictions about the placements of documents along this scale based on a Document Feature Matrix (DFM).
 Document feature matrices are a tidy, structured format for storing data about the frequency of the word types used in each of a corpus of documents by using the ['bag of words'](https://en.wikipedia.org/wiki/Bag-of-words_model) approach.

 The Wordfish algorithm can be clarified by comparison to [topic modeling](http://www.cs.columbia.edu/~blei/papers/Blei2012.pdf), a tried and true method for text mining.
 Similar to topic modeling, wordfish uses this document term matrix to make predictions about documents based on the different kinds and frequencies of words (tokens) used in each.
 They are both modeling approaches to mining text data / processing natural language that rely on machine learning algorithms.
 Further, both are ‘unsupervised’ - they do not rely on extrapolating information about the dataset provided based on the way the user pre-codes a subset of that data.
 Instead, they both look at differences between documents, in terms of the types and frequencies of words used, and identify ‘natural’ groupings or scaling.